sgladkoff/goldpan-ru/docs/interpretisto.md

 You can log in to an existing conference simply by using an Interpretisto link you have been provided.
 If you've been provided a conference code instead of a link, you can enter it in the **Enter Conference Code** field.

 If you have a speaking role, connect your headset and camera and enable your browser to access them prior to entering **Interpretisto**.
-Choose an environment without background noise, and with good lighting if you're using a camera.
+Choose an environment without background noise, and with good lighting if you're using a camera to stream video.
 Remember to keep your microphone muted until it's your turn to speak.

+The various user roles in **Interpretisto** have different requirements to your connection speed:

 - Presenter: an Internet connection with a 5 mbps up/down (or higher) bandwidth is recommended;
 - Participant: